-My hourly fee is \$160.00 for a single individual and \$200.00 for couples or family therapy.
+My hourly fee is \$250.00 for individuals and \$300 for couples counseling.
 In addition to weekly appointments, I charge this amount for other professional services you may need, though I will break down the hourly cost if I work for periods of less than one hour.
 Other services include report writing, telephone conversations lasting longer than 15 minutes, consulting with other professionals with your permission, preparation of records or treatment summaries, and the time spent performing any other services you may request of me.
 If you become involved in legal proceedings that require my participation, you will be expected to pay for all of my professional time, including preparation and transportation costs, even if I am called to testify by another party.
 (Because of the difficulty of legal involvement, I charge \$300.00 per hour for preparation and attendance at any legal proceeding.)